lohedges/aabbcc/README.md

 $ ./demos/hard_disc
 $ vmd trajectory.xyz -e demos/vmd.tcl
 ```

+A python version of the demo can be found at `python/hard_disc.py`.
+This
+provides an example of how to use the python wrapper module.

 ## Usage
 There area several steps that go into building and using an AABB tree.
 Below